Pythian Games: Music

 Musical events in the Pythian Games held prominence, as the oldest contest at Delphi was the singing of a hymn to Apollo, god of arts and music.

-The first Games run by the Delphic Amphictyony, which are dated to the third year of the forty-eighth Olympiad (586 BCE) featured contests of singing accompanied by cithara (a lyre).
+The first Games run by the Delphic Amphictyony, which are dated to the third year of the forty-eighth Olympiad (586 BC) featured contests of singing accompanied by cithara (a lyre).
 The introduction of a cithara contest without vocals was made during eighth Pythian Games.

 Contests for playing the aulos (a double-reeded wind instrument) both solo and accompanied and contests for singing to the aulos were added.
 The latter of these was abolished by the second Games because the music was considered "ill-omened" with dismal tunes accompanied by lamentations.

 Pythocritus of Sicyon was aulos victor at six consecutive festivals, the only player so to distinguish himself.
 His playing accompanied the pentathlon at the Olympics where a statue was erected to him.